michimoser/bp4dsm.github.io/bp.md

 The usage of syntactic sugar is important and can help to improve readability and domain specifity of a language.
 However, beware to distract end-user by overuse of syntactic sugar.
 ID-24
 ##Transform visual to text
-Consider the transformation of of existing visual notations to textual noations.
+Consider the transformation of of existing visual notations to textual notations.
 This may improve composition and compactness of models.
 ID-27
-##Use mixtuer of language notations
+##Use mixture of language notations
 Sometimes it is not only one kind of notation that is needed to express domain expertise.
 Consider using a mix of language notations to facilitate different requirements (e.g. a graphical notation for element composition and a textual notation for constraint definition).
 ID-35
 ##Importance of meta-tooling
 The benefits of using language workbenches to create a DSL is reported by many.
 Effective meta-tools lead to faster, better and cheaper DSML development.
 ID-36
 ##Importance of DSL-tooling
-Usage of a DSL must be supported by effictive tool support.
+Usage of a DSL must be supported by effective tool support.
 Any language, no matter how good, benefits from strong tool support.
 Good tool support facilitates understandability, learnability, readability, writeability and maintainability of dsm models.
 ID-186
-##Use generators of varing granularity
+##Use generators of varying granularity
 Provide generators of varying granularity.
 Generators may be provided for each modeling language, file type, or object type.
 ID-72
 ##Incremental development
 Benefits of incremental development are in particular important for the development of domain-specific solutions.
-Incrementially expand the feature set of a DSML solution allows to integrate feedback from domain experts and adapt design decisions at an early stage of product development.
+Incrementally  expand the feature set of a DSML solution allows to integrate feedback from domain experts and adapt design decisions at an early stage of product development.
 ID-37
 ##Partition your meta-model
 Structure the overall meta-model into different model units.
 This eases language implementation and supports modularization of language models.
 ID-45
 ##Don't modify generated code
-A general adivce from generative development approaches (e.g. model-driven software development), which is true for domain-specific modeling as well.
+A general advice from generative development approaches (e.g. model-driven software development), which is true for domain-specific modeling as well.
 Do not modify generated code.
 If manual adaptation is required, provide designs and architectures that support integration of generated and manually created code.
 ID-51
 ##Simplify generators
 description